StoneColdH/DeepLearningProject/README.md

 ## Usage

-1. In GTAN directory, run `unzip /data/data.zip` to unzip the datasets if you want to train model on these three datasets or pass this step;
+1. In TGAN directory, run `unzip /data/data.zip` to unzip the datasets if you want to train model on these three datasets or pass this step;

 2. Run `python train.py` to run TGTN-GNN with default settings.